Alexeggcl/terra-frontend-trial/README.md

 - Frees memory and avoids resource leaks by removing unused elements.
 - Avoids CSS conflicts or layout shifts by simply toggling class state.
 - Future-proof: easy to reuse the `.is-hidden` class pattern elsewhere if needed.

+## 🛠 Task 2 – Accordion Arrow States

+### Analysis
+By default, all accordion arrows pointed down, regardless of whether the section was open or closed.
+This made it unclear to users which sections were expanded.

+### Solution
+I leveraged the Collapsify library, which automatically adds the class `--is-active` to the header button of an open accordion item.
+Using SCSS, I created a selector that targets the arrow icon (`.c--accordion-a__item__hd__artwork`) when its parent button has the `--is-active` class.
+This rotates the arrow upwards when the section is open, and downwards when closed.
+The transition is smooth for a polished user experience.

+### Reasoning
+Why this approach:
+- No JS changes required: Collapsify already manages the state and classes.
+- Pure CSS solution: maximizes performance and maintainability.
+- Clear visual feedback for users, improving usability and accessibility.
+- Easy to extend or customize for future design changes.